Last updated on January 13, 2023

 Neheb, the Worthy

-Next up is Neheb, the Worthy, a minotaur tribal commander that buffs all your minotaurs with first strike and +2/+0, and it also draws you cards when it does combat damage to a player.
+Next up is Neheb, the Worthy, a minotaur tribal commander that buffs all your minotaurs with first strike and +2/+0, and it also forces you and your opponent to discard when it connects with combat damage.

 Minotaur tribal is a very niche tribe to get into, but if there’s a format to do it it’s Commander.
 There have been plenty of minotaurs to pick through and include in our deck across multiple sets in the last ten years, Theros and Amonkhet specifically.
 It’s a very straightforward strategy so we’re just looking for good creatures that have the minotaur creature type.
 Anything more is a bonus.